 Who is a Neurologist?

-A neurologist is a physician who specialises in the field of neurology.
+Career as neurologist is an essential profession for those who study neuroscience.
+Individuals who opt for a career as neurologists are physicians who specialise in the field of neurology.
 He or she is responsible for diagnosing, treating and managing injuries, diseases and disorders of the nervous system.
 A neurologist career involves assessing patients suffering from illnesses, disorders and injuries that affect the nervous system.
-A neurologist can easily predict which part of the body is affected or dysfunctional only by seeing the test reports of the brain such as CT scan, EMG and EEG.
+Individuals who opt for a career as a neurologist can easily predict which part of the body is affected or dysfunctional only by seeing the test reports of the brain such as CT scan, EMG and EEG.
+Here we will describe how to become a neurologist, pros and cons of being a neurologist, neurologist employment, neurologist job description, how to become a neuroscientist, details about the neurology career.

 Neurologist in a Nutshell

-A neurologist is a physician who specialises in neurology.
+Individuals who opt for a career as neurologists specialise in neurology.
 He or she provides clinical support to patients by diagnosing disease, illnesses and other injuries that affect the functioning of the brain.
-A neurologist prescribes pharmaceutical drugs (medicines) to patients to slow down the progressive symptoms of diseases and provides faster recovery.
-A neurologist job also involves advising lifestyle and dietary changes to patients for back pain relief caused by spinal disorder or injury.
+Neuroscience career prescribes pharmaceutical drugs (medicines) to patients to slow down the progressive symptoms of diseases and provides faster recovery.
+Neurologist job description involves advising lifestyle and dietary changes to patients for back pain relief caused by spinal disorder or injury.
 He may advise changes on sitting and sleeping postures of patients to provide immediate relief to patients.

 Quick Facts for Neurologist

-The career as a neurologist suitable for everyone regardless of gender.
+Individuals can take up a career as neurologists, it is not gender-specific.
+Men, women, and others can choose a career as neurologists.
+A career as a neurologist is suitable for everyone regardless of gender.
 Whether a person is male, female or belongs to any other gender, he or she can opt for this career.
 Gender does not affect career growth or become a hindrance in the career path.
 Anyone can touch milestones in his or her career with a passion for the profession.

 Any special needs